Choosing between the Microsoft and Lithnet agents for LAPS support

 Lithnet Access Manager provides an alternative to the LAPS client by offering web-based access to Microsoft LAPS passwords in a more accessible and secure way.
 It offers an array of features not present in the native Microsoft offering, and significantly improves the usability and security of accessing LAPS passwords in your environment.

-Feature | Microsoft LAPS Client | Lithnet Access Manager Service |
+Feature comparison between the Microsoft LAPS client and the Lithnet Access Manager Service

 Allows access to Microsoft LAPS passwords stored in the Directory